rtCamp/docs.rtcamp.com/easyengine/install/linode.md

 - Login with SSH

-- Next Step is to [Install EasyEngine](/easyengine/install/#QuickSetup) On your Fresh Droplet
+- Next Step is to [Install EasyEngine](/easyengine/install/#QuickSetup) On your Fresh Linode